-2021 was yet again another unprecedented year in many regards.
-However, that should not serve as an excuse to ignore your personal finances.
-The end of the year marks a great time to consider the following financial planning moves, if appropriate for your situation.
-It is always important to do your best to end the year on a positive note and position for a successful 2022.
+This has been another unprecedented year in many regards.
+Market malaise may be front and center and on the minds of many, however, that should not serve as an excuse to ignore your personal finances.
+The end of the year marks a great time to consider planning opportunities that may provide meaningful benefits, if appropriate for your situation.
+It is always important to do your best to end the year on a positive note and position for a successful 2023.

 Review and update your beneficiary designations